 Psychological Safety First for Dental Teams

-Dental teams need to feel part of a positive culture that has strong values.
+Dental teams need to feel part of a positive culture with strong values.

 - They need to feel that they are safe and that their jobs are secure.

 - They need to feel valued and appreciated for their contribution.